 Honors classes are typically smaller, especially at lower division levels, and are selected via a competitive application process.
 They involve more discussion, more direct student engagement, and often feature innovative and creative pedagogies.
 Difficulty is challenging to assess in a blanket manner, as each student has different preferred subjects and strengths.
 We prefer to think instead of honors classes as having a singular “inspiration profile” which facilitates more rapid and, at the same time, in-depth topical exploration.

 All of our students are members of another school or college/department by the time they graduate.
 Their honors designation at completion will vary depending on the pathway they have chosen.
 None of the Honors College pathways are technically degrees, but they do offer credentialing that is appropriate for resume inclusion and recognition.

 Students are assigned an academic advisor in their program of study, and that advisor is their primary advisor for course registration.
-The Honors College's academic advisor, Kety Luna, can also help with class selection.
-Questions about honors courses can be directed to your peer mentor/coach and/or Kety.
+The Honors College's academic advisors, Kety Luna and Kathryn Butler-Valdez, can also help with class selection.
+Questions about honors courses can be directed to your peer mentor/coach and/or Kety and Kathryn.

 This depends on team and semester, but the average is between 8-15.

 The Nevada Center for Excellence in Disabilities (NCED) at the University of Nevada, Reno can provide community resources to 2e students.
 Additionally, the Disability Resource Center (DRC) will provide accommodations to students upon request and consultation.